AS Nancy Lorraine

-Association Sportive Nancy Lorraine (/fr/), known as AS Nancy Lorraine, and more commonly as Nancy or ASNL, is a French football club founded in 1967 and based in Nancy, Grand Est. The club plays its home matches at the Stade Marcel Picot located in Tomblaine in the inner suburbs of Nancy, and currently competes in the Ligue 2 from 2025–26, the second tier of French football, after being crowned champions on May 2, 2025 and secure promotion from Championnat National in 2024–25 season.
+Association Sportive Nancy Lorraine (/fr/), known as AS Nancy Lorraine, and more commonly as Nancy or ASNL, is a French football club founded in 1967 and based in Nancy, Grand Est. The club plays its home matches at the Stade Marcel Picot located in Tomblaine in the inner suburbs of Nancy, where its head office is also located.
+The infrastructure of the training center is located within the forest of Haye business park, in Bois-de-Haye.
+It currently competes in the second tier of French football, Ligue 2, from 2025–26 after being crowned champions on May 2, 2025 and securing promotion from Championnat National in 2024–25.